 In-house CPD is delivered by the SENDCo to ensure all staff are up to date with developments and are best placed to meet the needs of our children.

 - How will my child/young person be included in activities outside this classroom including school trips?

-Rosley CE School has an Accessibility Plan which outlines how all children have access to the curriculum and the physical aspect of the school.
+Rosley CE School has measures in place to ensure all children have access to the curriculum.
 Some activities may require specialist equipment e.g. in PE/Games.
-In the case of trips and activities outside of the classroom, a risk assessment is always undertaken and consideration will be given to children with specific needs.
-Where possible, the child will be included and supported by school staff.
-In some cases, it may be that a parent is also required to join us and provide more specific or intimate care.
+In the case of visits and activities outside of the classroom, a risk assessment is always undertaken and consideration will be given to children with specific needs.
+In some cases, it may be that a parent is also invited to join us and provide more specific or intimate care.
 These events will be discussed with parents prior to the activity.
 In the case of medical needs, further advice may be sought from a medical practitioner, to ensure staff are aware of all procedures in cases of emergencies.

 - How accessible is the setting/school/college enviroment?